sm2774us/trading_strategies/README.md

 These concepts form the foundation of Mean Reversion Trading, and understanding them through mathematical formulas and coding helps in implementing strategies in both Python and C++.

 ### 1) Statistical Arbitrage:
+- __Statistical Arbitrage (StatArb)__ involves trading pairs of securities that historically move together.
+When their price relationship diverges, traders expect them to revert to the mean, thus creating profit opportunities.
+- __Key Steps:__
+    - __Identify Pairs:__ Select two assets with a strong historical correlation.
+    - __Monitor Spread:__ Calculate the price difference (spread) between the two assets.
+    - __Trade Signals:__ When the spread deviates significantly from its mean, initiate trades expecting reversion.
+- __Use Cases:__
+    - __Equities:__ Commonly used with stocks exhibiting high correlation.
+    - __FX:__ Currency pairs that move together due to economic ties.
+    - __Futures:__ Contracts on similar commodities or indices.

 __Explanation:__
 In statistical arbitrage, traders identify pairs of assets whose prices are historically cointegrated, meaning they tend to move together over time.
 When the prices of these assets temporarily diverge, the trader takes a simultaneous long position in the undervalued asset and a short position in the overvalued asset, expecting the prices to converge back to their historical relationship.